newrelic/newrelic-browser-agent/README.md

    - Select or name your app and click *Enable*.
 2. From the navigation panel, select *Browser* to view brower apps.
 3. Select the desired app and navigate to the *Application settings* page.
 4. From the *Copy/Paste JavaScript* box, copy the configuration values assigned to the `NREUM` object (`init`, `info`, and `loader_config`).
-You will use these configuration values when instantiating the agent using the NPM package.
+You will use these configuration values when instantiating the agent using the npm package.

 ## Instantiating the agent